 You wish your target clients, customers, or patients knew who you were.

 You may well be on your way to creating a great presence, but in this article I am going to help you out and discuss the 6 steps to create a total online presence for your personal or business brand.

-I’m not going to dive into great detail about how to do everything, but I will provide you an outline of tools and sources you can use for online marketing starting today to grow your online presence.
+I’m not going to dive into great detail about how to do everything, but I will provide you an outline of the online marketing tools and sources you can use starting today to grow your online presence.

 So let’s get started shall we.